AlexLav3/AlexLav3/README.md

 - C-based foundational projects (42 core curriculum)
 - C++ exercises from 42 core curriculum
 - Small utilities written for learning purposes
-- Early game experiments using MinilibX
+- Game experiments using MinilibX
 - Small games completed or in progress with Unreal Engine